Do you have a question that’s not answered here? Email us at AskMICA@mercerislandarts.org.

 Map of Mercerdale Park showing MICA's footprint in yellow:

-For several years, Youth Theatre Northwest (YTN) diligently worked to find an adequate replacement site on Mercer Island.
+Youth Theatre Northwest (YTN) was notified in 2012 that it would be displaced from its location on school district property as the site was needed for a new elementary school.
+For two years thereafter, YTN worked diligently to find an adequate replacement site on Mercer Island.
 Their efforts included unsuccessful attempts to partner with private developers to build multi-use structures on commercial sites in the Town Center.
 Properties explored either proved unavailable due to lease agreements, had irregular and/or insufficient building footprints, or resulted in buildings of excessive height.
 There were also significant financial challenges in pairing the needs of commercial developers with a small nonprofit arts organization.
 In 2012, as part of its effort to find a new home, YTN worked with the Miller Hull architecture firm (Miller Hull generously provided its services pro bono) to create a building program identifying the configuration of spaces that YTN would need.

 A proposed plan to partner with the MI school district to create a school for the arts, including a performing arts center with YTN in residence, was abandoned due to insufficient interest on the part of the school district.
 The City explored purchasing the old Boys and Girls Club site for YTN but found the purchase price prohibitively expensive.
 Luther Burbank Park, “Kite Hill,” and several commercial sites west of City Hall were also explored, but the costs and other extenuating factors made them untenable.